Ktor 3.1.1 Help

 Status code

-To get the status code of a response, use the HttpResponse.status property, for example:
+To get the status code of a response, use the HttpResponse.status property:

 import io.ktor.client.* import io.ktor.client.call.* import io.ktor.client.request.* import io.ktor.http.* val httpResponse: HttpResponse = client.get("https://ktor.io/") if (httpResponse.status.value in 200..299) { println("Successful response!") }